shwetapanchal09/CurrencyConverterUsingFlask/README.md

 - `app.py`: The main Python script that defines the Flask app and handles requests.
 - `index.html`: The HTML template that renders the user interface for the currency converter.
+- `.env`: Environment file to store your API key securely.

 ## Explanation of `app.py`